progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You can also verify that this is a tree object:-->

-Um zu überprüfen, daß es wirklich ein Tree Objekt gibt:
+Um zu überprüfen, dass es wirklich ein Tree Objekt gibt:

 	$ git cat-file -t d8329fc1cc938780ffdd9f94e0d364e0ea74f579
 	tree